edumunozsala/online-gaming-mlops-project/README.md

 ```bash
 make integration-tests
 ```
+[Link](docs/testing.md) to the description and steps to run integration tests.

 ### Linting and Code Formatting
 You can read a complete description of this step in the next [doc](docs/linting.md).